philsturgeon/phil.bike/src/content/euro-trip-czech-republic.md

 shouting at me.
 Very bizarre, but my local makes tell me the older generation have a lot of trust issues with foreigners.

-They didn't want Brits talking English or trying to give them stuff, so... fair enough.

-There is a definite disparity though.
+You can get in trouble either way.
 In the cities when you say "Mluvíte anglicky?" and they say "Of course!" almost annoyed that you would think they might not, but out in some of the smaller towns you ask the same question in the same way and they are pissed off that you think they would. 🤷‍♂️